 NOTE: If you’re wondering how to know that the Command Prompt has been launched as administrator, it’s easy.
 When the Command Prompt is launched with admin rights, “Administrator” text will appear on the titlebar (see the above picture) of the Command Prompt window.

 Anyways, below are the methods to open Command Prompt as administrator in Windows 10.

 Use shortcut keys to quickly open elevated Command Prompt

 This is probably the easiest and fastest method out there to open Command Prompt as administrator.

 Step 1: Press the Windows logo key on the keyboard or simply click/tap the Windows logo button on the bottom-left corner of the screen to open the Start.

-Step 2: Type CMD in the search box (search box is automatically selected when you open Start), and then simultaneously press Ctrl+Shift+Enter keys.
+Step 2: Type CMD in the Start/taskbar search box (search box is automatically selected when you open Start) or in the Run command box, and then simultaneously press Ctrl+Shift+Enter keys.

-Step 3: Click Yes button when you see the User Account Control dialog box.
+Step 3: Click the Yes button when you see the User Account Control dialog box.
 That’s it!

-Note: If you are using Guest account and not the admin account, you’ll be asked to enter the admin account password in order to open the Command Prompt as administrator.
+Note: If you are using a non-admin account, you’ll be asked to enter the admin account password in order to open the Command Prompt as administrator.